pulpcovers/Modified-Posts-Feed/readme.txt

 It adds an index on the `post_modified` column to speed up queries.
 This is optional but recommended for high‑traffic or large‑content sites.

+= What happens when the plugin is uninstalled? =
+When the plugin is permanently deleted, all plugin settings, the feed cache, and the database index are automatically removed.
+Rewrite rules are also flushed.

 == Changelog ==

 = 1.2 =